Yigit-Sert/Personalized-Health-Risk-Advisor/README.md

 # Personalized Health Insights & LLM Advisor

+---

+## 🚀 Running on Hugging Face Spaces

+This project is fully compatible with [Hugging Face Spaces](https://huggingface.co/spaces).
+To deploy:

+1. **Upload the entire repository to a new Space.**
+2. **Set your API keys** (for LLM features) as [Hugging Face Secrets](https://huggingface.co/docs/hub/spaces-secrets) or enter them in the UI when prompted.
+3. **No manual dataset download needed**—the app will fetch the dataset automatically.
+4. **The app will launch automatically** using the provided `app.py` entry point.

+---

 This is a local Gradio application for training health prediction models, generating insights, and getting AI-driven advice.

 ## Prerequisites